 | Non-solicitation | Prohibits talent from soliciting or recruiting the agency’s employees | 1-year duration |

 The scope of restrictions is tailored to the specific needs of the agency and the talent, taking into account factors such as the type of services provided, the level of competition, and the duration of the agreement.
-By carefully defining the scope of restrictions, talent agencies can safeguard that their business interests are protected while also respecting the talent's need for professional freedom.
+By carefully defining the scope of restrictions, talent agencies can ensure that their business interests are protected while also respecting the talent’s need for professional freedom.

 Talent Agency Obligations